MoSal/exhale/README.md

 `exhale.exe 5 C:\Music\Input.wav C:\Music\Output.m4a`

 converts file Input.wav to file Output.m4a at roughly 128 kbit/s (if
-the input signal is two-channel stereo) and in xHE-AAC audio format.
+the input signal is 2-channel stereo) and in Extended HE-AAC format.
 Note that, when calling the exhale application with a path (such as, e.g., `bin/exhale` or `bin\exhale.exe`), but specifying the input or output file without a file path (e.g., `Input.wav`), those files are